openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 At present two different Omnipod models are available:

-a. `Omnipod Eros <https://www.omnipod.com/en-gb/about/how-to-use>`_ - launched in 2013 - called "omnipod system" by manufacturer
+a. `Omnipod Eros <https://www.omnipod.com/en-gb/about/how-to-use>`_ - launched in 2013 - called 'omnipod system' by manufacturer
 b. `Omnipod Dash <https://www.omnipod.com/en-gb/about-dash>`_ - launched in 2019 - PDM looks like a phone-type device

 **Only Omnipod Eros can be used with AndroidAPS!**